 This is a loose remake of Joseph H. Lewis’s nifty B-movie My Name Is Julia Ross (1945).
 Dead of Winter has very little in common with the 1940s film — it’s a completely different story — and while Lewis’s movie is much better than Penn’s, the original isn’t half as entertaining as the remake.

 Does that make any sense?
 Let me explain.
 This is one of those movies that falls under the category of “so silly, it’s good.”
-The script — by Marc Shmuger and Mark Malone — has more plot holes that I was able to count.
+The script — by Marc Shmuger and Mark Malone — has more plot holes than I was able to count.
 Dead of Winter becomes more and more implausible with each passing scene.

 I didn’t buy a single moment in the film and yet I was entertained all the same.
 Dead of Winter is an absurd, (unintentionally?) hilarious, campy thriller that has always managed to tickle me to death!
 Director Penn’s polished direction and the excellent work of the actors help you suspend disbelief.

 Mary Steenburgen has a field day — she plays three different roles.
-Because Steenburgen isn’t the kind of actor you expect to see ham it up, I was kinda mesmerized by her attempts to do what doesn’t come natural to her (who the heck she thinks she is?
+Because Steenburgen isn’t the kind of actor you expect to see ham it up, I was kind of mesmerized by her attempts to do what doesn’t come natural to her (Who the heck does she think she is?
 Bette Davis?
 Joan Crawford?).
 She’s a character actress who seizes a rare opportunity to do a star turn and that’s interesting in itself.

 Steenburgen gets some fierce competition from her two main co-stars.
-Roddy McDowall (Planet of the Apes) and Jan Rubes (Witness) play the two bad guys and they are both excellent.
-McDowall, in particular, is a complete delight as he tries to create his own version of Norman Bates.
+Roddy McDowall (Planet of the Apes) and Jan Rubes (Witness) play the film’s villains and they are both excellent.
+McDowall, in particular, is a complete delight as he tries to create his own version of Norman Bates (!).
 All three actors are hell-bent on stealing scenes, so it is a lot of fun to see them all turn up the volume.